-- 31. (1) The types of warnings set out in this rule serves as a guideline for the application of section 29(6)(g)(i)(aa) of the Act after the conclusion of a formal disciplinary inquiry and serves as a guideline for the application of an informal disciplinary inquiry as contemplated in rule 29(10) to (12). - (2) The types of warnings are set out below - - (a) the first type of warning is a verbal warning given in less serious circumstances and it is normally valid for a period not exceeding three months; - (b) the second type of warning is a first written warning and is normally given where verbal warnings for minor offences have been unsuccessful or in the case of a first serious offence and it is normally valid for a period not exceeding 6 months; - (c) the third type of warning is a final written warning and is normally given where written warnings for serious offences have been unsuccessful, or in the case of a very serious offence, and it is normally valid for a period not exceeding 12 months.
+- 31. (1) The warnings set out in this rule serves as a guideline for the application of section 29(6)(g)(i)(aa) of the Act after the conclusion of a formal disciplinary inquiry and serves as a guideline for the application of an informal disciplinary inquiry as contemplated in rule 29. - (2) The types of warnings are set out below - - (a) a verbal warning given in less serious circumstances and it is valid for a period not exceeding three months; - (b) a first written warning is valid for a period not exceeding six months in the case of a first serious offence or where verbal warnings for minor offences have been unsuccessful; or - (c) a final written warning is valid for a period not exceeding 12 months where written warnings for serious offences have been unsuccessful, or in the case of a gross misconduct offence.